 About

-My current research focus involves Machine Learning for Quantum Computing.
-Before working on ML for QC, I focused on Safety-aware and Robust AI modeling.
-(I just switched to ML for QC in Jan 2025, so bear with me on the long journey ahead!)
+My current research involves Machine Learning for Quantum Computing, specifically on Quadratic Unconstrained Combinatorial Optimization, Qubit Routing Problem and Unit Commitment Problem.
+Before working on Quantum, I focused on Safety-aware and Robust AI modeling.
+(I made the switch in Jan 2025).

 I obtained my B.S. at Texas Christian University.